 Fremont University offers certain courses and programs via distance learning using an online format.
 The Cerritos campus is approved by ACCSC to offer distance education for the programs noted in the chart above.
+Hybrid programs contain a combination of residential and online learning.
 General Education courses are offered online for all programs.

-Prior to acceptance and signing an enrollment agreement to take classes via Fremont's distance education program, all applicants applying to an online or on-ground program must take and pass the "Computer

-Literacy and Internet Knowledge (CLIK)" pre-assessment test, an online readiness assessment from Criteria Corp that measures basic computer literacy.
+Prior to acceptance and signing an enrollment agreement to take classes via Fremont's distance education program, all applicants applying to an online or on-ground program must take and pass the "Computer Literacy and Internet Knowledge (CLIK)" pre-assessment test, an online readiness assessment from Criteria Corp that measures basic computer literacy.